carpentries-incubator/high-dimensional-analysis-in-python/index.md

 > ## Prerequisites
 >
 > Learners are expected to have the follow prerequisite knowledge:
-> * Introducotry Python programming skills (variable assignments, how to create a function, for loops, etc.) and familiarity with the Pandas package.
+> * Introductory Python programming skills (variable assignments, how to create a function, for loops, etc.) and familiarity with the Pandas package.
 If you need a refresher on Python before taking this workshop, please review the lesson materials from this [Introductory Python Carpentries workshop](https://swcarpentry.github.io/python-novice-inflammation/index.html).
-> * Familiarity with basic machine learning concepts including train/test splits and overfitting
+> * Familiarity with basic machine learning concepts including train/test splits and overfitting.
+For a refresher on machine learning basics, please review the lesson materials from the [Intro to Machine Learning with Sklearn workshop](https://carpentries-incubator.github.io/machine-learning-novice-sklearn/)
 >
 {: .prereq}